luizbgomide/sovereign/feats.md

 ### Level 1

 Gain Notice as a bonus skill.
-Once per scene, reroll any failed saving throw or skill check related to traps or snares.
+Once per turn, reroll any failed saving throw or skill check related to traps or snares.
 Given five

 minutes of work you can trap a portal, container, passageway, or other relatively narrow space with foot snares, caltrops, toxic needles, or other hazards.
 Non-lethal traps cause the first victim to trigger it to lose a round of actions while dangerous ones inflict 1d6 damage plus twice the character’s level, with an appropriate saving throw for half.
 Only one such improvised trap can be maintained at a time.
 More fearsome traps may be laid with congenial circumstances and the GM’s permission.

 ### Level 2

 You know secrets for unraveling even magical traps or arcane hazards that would normally require a wizard to dispel them.
-Once per scene, your efforts count as an Extirpate Arcana spell against the trap or hazard, cast as if a Mage of twice your level, with any relevant skill check being Int/Notice or Dex/Notice.
+Once per turn, your efforts count as an Extirpate Arcana spell against the trap or hazard, cast as if a Mage of twice your level, with any relevant skill check being Int/Notice or Dex/Notice.
 This ability can be used against any stationary magical effect that’s susceptible to being dispelled by Extirpate Arcana.

 ## Unarmed Combatant ⚔️